SoraWebui/SoraWebui/README.md

 - [ ] Add OpenAI’s Sora API：

-  Waiting for OpenAI to open Sora's API, then we will launch this feature.
+  Waiting for OpenAI launch Sora's API, then we will launch this feature.

 ## Quick Started